-- 6.1.
+6.1.
 The manufacturer shall provide a documentation package which gives access to the basic design of the system and, if applicable, the means by which it is linked to other vehicle systems.
-The function of the system shall be explained and the documentation shall describe how the operational status of the system is checked, whether there is an influence on other vehicle systems, and the method(s) used in establishing the situations which will result in a failure warning signal being displayed.
-The documentation package shall give sufficient information for the type-approval authority to identify the type and to aid the decision-making on the selection of the worst-case condition as described in paragraph 6.3.3. - 6.2.
+The function of the system including its sensing and warning strategy shall be explained and the documentation shall describe how the operational status of the system is checked, whether there is an influence on other vehicle systems, and the method(s) used in establishing the situations which will result in a failure warning signal being displayed.
+The documentation package shall give sufficient information for the Type Approval Authority to identify the type of and to aid the decision-making on the selection of worst-case conditions.

+- 6.2.
 Test conditions - 6.2.1.
-The test shall be performed on a flat, dry asphalt or concrete surface. - 6.2.2.
+The test shall be performed on a flat, dry asphalt or a concrete surface. - 6.2.2.
 The ambient temperature shall be between 0° C and 45° C. - 6.2.3.
 The test shall be performed under visibility conditions that allow safe driving at the required test speed. - 6.3.
 Vehicle conditions - 6.3.1.
 Test weight

-The vehicle may be tested at any condition of load, the distribution of the mass among the axles being that stated by the vehicle manufacturer without exceeding any of the maximum permissible mass for each axle.
+The vehicle may be tested at any condition of load, the distribution of the mass among the axles shall be stated by the vehicle manufacturer without exceeding any of the maximum permissible mass for each axle.
 No alteration shall be made once the test procedure has begun.
 The vehicle manufacturer shall demonstrate through the use of documentation that the system works at all conditions of load.

 - 6.3.2.
 The vehicle shall be tested at the tyre pressures for normal running conditions. - 6.3.3.
-In the case where the BSIS is equipped with a user-adjustable information timing, the test as specified in paragraphs 6.5 and 6.6 below shall be performed for each test case with the information threshold set at the settings that generate the information signal closest to the collision point, i.e. worst case setting.
+In the case where the BSIS is equipped with a user-adjustable information timing, the test as specified in paragraphs 6.5. and 6.6. below shall be performed for each test case with the information threshold set at the settings that generate the information signal closest to the collision point, i.e. worst case setting.
 No alteration shall be made once the test run has started. - 6.4.
 Optical failure warning signals verification test - 6.4.1.
 With the vehicle stationary check that the warning signals comply with the requirements of paragraph 5.6. above. - 6.4.2.
-With the vehicle stationary, activate the information and warning signals as specified in parapraphs 5.4 and 5.5. and verify that the signals comply with the requirements specified in those paragraphs. - 6.5.
-Blind Spot Information Dynamic Test

-- 6.5.1.
-Using cones and the bicycle dummy, form a corridor according to Figure 1, Appendix 1 of this document and the additional dimensions as specified in Table 1, Appendix 1 of this Regulation. - 6.5.2.
-Position the bicycle target at the appropriate starting position as shown in Figure 1, Appendix 1 of this Regulation. - 6.5.3.
-Position a local traffic sign corresponding to sign C14 as defined in the Vienna convention on road signs and signals2 (speed limit 50 km/h) or the local sign closest to this sign in meaning on a pole at the entry of the corridor which as shown in Figure 1, Appendix 1 of this Regulation.
-The sign lowest point of the sign shall be mounted 2 m above the test track surface. - 6.5.4.
-Drive the vehicle at a speed as shown in Table 1, Appendix 1 of this document with a tolerance of +/- 2 km/h through the corridor. - 6.5.5.
-Do not operate the turn lights during the test. - 6.5.6.
-Move the bicycle dummy on a straight line as shown in Figure 1, Appendix 1 of this document in a way that the dummy position crosses line A (Figure 1, Appendix 1) with a tolerance of \pm /- 0.5 m at the same time when the vehicle crosses line B (Figure 1, Appendix 1) with a tolerance of \pm 0.5 m.
-Accelerate the dummy within an acceleration distance of not more than 5.66 m to the speed as shown in Table 1, Appendix 1 of this document and assure that that the dummy moves in a steady state for at least 8 seconds, with a speed tolerance of \pm 0.5 km/h, before reaching line C as specified in Figure 1, Appendix 1.
-If the acceleration distance cannot be achieved, adjust bicycle starting position and vehicle corridor length by the same amount.
+With the vehicle stationary, activate the information and warning signals as specified in paragraphs 5.4. and 5.5. and verify that the signals comply with the requirements specified in those paragraphs. - 6.5.
+Blind Spot Information Dynamic Test - 6.5.1.
+Using cones and the bicycle dummy, form a corridor according to Figure 1 in Appendix 1 to this Regulation and the additional dimensions as specified in Table 1 of Appendix 1 to this Regulation. - 6.5.2.
+Position the bicycle target at the appropriate starting position as shown in Figure 1 of Appendix 1 to this Regulation. - 6.5.3.
+Position a local traffic sign corresponding to sign C14 as defined in the Vienna convention on road signs and signals3 (speed limit 50 km/h) or the local sign closest to this sign in meaning on a pole at the entry of the corridor which as shown in Figure 1 of Appendix 1 to this Regulation.
+The lowest point of the sign shall be located at 2 m above the test track surface.